-The Running Kind and Metta Performance are uniting to bring runners together in a small group setting for a guided coaching experience in the Catskill mountains.
+The Running Kind designed Spring Training Camp to bring runners together in a small group setting for a guided coaching experience in the Catskill mountains.

 The Catskills are located just over 100 miles north of New York City and are home to a variety of terrain.
 In one run you can experience technical scrambles, runnable ridgelines, and long vertical climbs.
 These trails are stunning, isolated, and the perfect training grounds for trail runners looking to up their game.